 The Queen told Prince Albert that she was convinced ‘that the loss is irrevocable’. (cit., Hibbert, 266).
 Prince Albert had himself left the Duchess’ Bedroom shortly before she died, in tears.
 Poignantly, a bracelet surviving in the Royal Collection, inserted with a watercolour of the Duchess of Kent, was to have been a Christmas present for 1861 for Queen Victoria from Prince Albert – given to her in the year of her mother’s death.
 Prince Albert, however, himself died on 14 December 1861, so Princess Alice gave it the Queen instead.
 Queen Victoria ordered an inscription to be engraved on this bracelet, which was later placed in the Blue Room at Windsor Castle, where the Prince Consort had died: ‘Last gift / from my / beloved & adored Albert / ordered by him / for Xmas 1861 / Given me by Alice / Jan.
 1st.
 1862’.

 Forty years later, the Queen claimed that even her youngest daughter, Princess Beatrice, never forgot her grandmother, although she was only three at her death: ‘I am glad to say that Beatrice even remembers her quite well’. (cit., Matthew Dennison, The Last Princess, 18).
-To King Leopold, Queen Victoria wrote: ‘Beatrice… was the idol of that beloved Grandmamma, and the child so fond of her.
-She continually speaks of her – how she “is in Heaven”, but hopes she will return!’ (cit., Benson and Esher, 560).
+To King Leopold, Queen Victoria wrote (with possible exaggeration, that little Beatrice had been adored by her elderly grandmother, the Duchess of Kent, saying that Beatrice often spoke of her being now “in Heaven”, but still hoped to see her once more (Benson and Esher, 560).

 Princess Alice continued to cherish the memory of the Duchess of Kent, writing to Queen Victoria: ‘Should dear Grandmama’s and Grandpapa’s eyes come up again amongst some of the grandchildren, how nice it would be!’ (cit., Alice, Biographical Sketch and Letters, 261).
 Princess Alice had spent some of the evenings following her engagement to Prince Ludwig ‘Louis’ of Hesse, with the Duchess of Kent, reading or playing the piano to her.
 (Ibid, 16).
 Princess Alice bought a miniature of the Duchess of Kent wearing a ‘black velvet gown, with a red shawl over her shoulder – shortly after her marriage’ (cit., Ibid, 183) in Homburg in 1867; Queen Victoria sent Alice a print of her grandmother in 1873.
 Alice also mentions that there was a picture of ‘dear Grandmama’ in the schoolroom, sitting-room and nursery at Darmstadt, as well as ‘in my room and the schoolroom, the Duke of Kent also.’ (cit., Ibid, 299).
 A picture of the Duchess of Kent is almost certainly to be identified in one of the rooms of Alice’s daughter, Princess Alix of Hesse, in the Neues Palais in Darmstadt, above one that gives every appearance as being of the Duke of Kent and resembles a detail from a painting of the Duke in the Royal Collection, dated 1818, in the uniform of a Field Marshall.
 Interestingly, the betrothal of Princess Alix of Hesse with the Tsarevich Nicholas of Russia in 1894, took place at Coburg, where the first wedding had been celebrated between the Duke and Duchess of Kent back in 1818, the second ceremony being repeated later in a double wedding at Kew.